h2oai/wave/website/blog/2021-03-08-ml-release.md

     rating = rating[0][0]
 ```

-Rating now contains the points that we want to show up on a page.
+The rating now contains the points that we want to show up on a page.
 The page needs to be set up with suitable components before use.
 We use `tall_gauge_stat_card` for that:

 ```py {3}
     if not q.client.initialized: